-He had no spirit or sense of his own unworthiness.
-Here we see, too, how important it is to preach the law in all its severity, so that the gospel means something.
+He had no spirit or sense of his own unworthiness before God.
+Here we also see how important it is to preach the law in all its severity, so that the gospel means something.
 If I am never told that I have done wrong, I will never appreciate what Jesus did to take that wrong away from me.
-If I am never told that I have sinned and do not think that I have sinned, I will never appreciate what Jesus did to take means d material life as well as eternal salvation.
-"At this the man's face fell.
-He went away sad, because he had great wealth."
+If I am never told that I have sinned and do not think that I have sinned, I will never appreciate what Jesus did to take all my sins away from me.

 Jesus says to him: get rid of your wealth, your possessions and then see.
 You are lacking poverty, the poverty of spirit that a poor sinner feels.
 Then you will need God and his forgiveness.
 You have had a soft life.
-If you had a hard life, perhaps it would be easier to see how dependent all men are on God for our physical,
+If you had a hard life, perhaps it would be easier to see how dependent all men are on God for our material life as well as salvation.
+"At this the man's face fell.
+He went away sad, because he had great wealth."

 And so, because he lacked the knowledge of sin and the sorrow of repentance, he also lacked the grace of God.
 "Jesus looked around and said to his disciples, 'How hard it is for the rich to enter the kingdom of God!'
 The disciples were amazed at his words.
 But Jesus said again, 'Children, how hard it is to enter the kingdom of God!
 It is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.'
 The disciples were even more amazed, and said to each other, 'Who then can be saved?'

-Jesus looked at them and said, 'With man this is impossible, but not with God; all things are possible with God.'"
+Jesus looked at them and said, 'With man this is impossible, but not with God; all things are possible with God."